 What is toxic positivity?

-“Toxic positivity is a belief that people should be positive in all areas and experiences, even the ones that are difficult or sad,” said Jerimya Fox, a licensed professional counselor and a doctor of behavioral health at Banner Behavioral Health Hospital in Scottsdale, AZ.
+“Toxic positivity involves a belief that people should be positive in all areas and experiences, even the ones that are difficult or sad,” said Jerimya Fox, a licensed professional counselor and a doctor of behavioral health at Banner Behavioral Health Hospital in Scottsdale, AZ.
 “It can be directed toward yourself and to others.”

 Positivity is generally not harmful and can be actually beneficial, but it becomes toxic when it dismisses your genuine emotions or is enforced as the only way to be or feel.